 Using neuronal COX deficiency in Drosophila melanogaster as a disease model, I am studying how COX deficiency in neurons leads to locomotion problems.
 My focus is the type of neurons affected, and the pathological mechanisms by which they are affected.
 I also explore how AOX alleviates these phenotypes and processes.

 Each of us gave a 15-minute talk on why the hell scientists use fruit fly in their research and what results they got.
 Essi’s talk was in Finnish, followed by Martin’s and mine in English.
 Mine was about how neuroscientists made use of the fly.

 When I was a student in Kuopio, I was a member of the Aivopesula committee, made of volunteers arranging monthly neuroscience meetings.
-The main idea was not to just listen to a talk, but also to meet and discuss with other interested people in the university, academic hospital and so on.
-So first coffee and cookies were served, followed by a not-so-long talk.
+The main idea was not to just listen to a talk, but also to meet and discuss with other interested people in the university, the academic hospital and so on.
+At first coffee and cookies were served, followed by a not-so-long talk.
 The function of the meeting would be completed during the buffet with free snacks and beer.

 It was great pleasure to do the shopping, prepare the snacks, chop the salads and prepare the buffet once a month with friends.
 And next week, I will have the privilege of giving the talk.